Hollowpath/bakes/README.md

         }
         ```

-     - Checks if the user is either not logged in or not an admin, and if either condition is true, it redirects them to the login page.
+     - Checks if the `user` is either not logged in or not an `admin`, and if either condition is true, it redirects them to the login page.
         Snippet from `admin.php`
         ```php
         // Check if user is logged in and is admin